barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2021-10-traveller.markdown

 - The Psychopomps of Clarke seem to consider Prince Harrick of Drinax a figure of religious significance, and keep petitioning him for a state visit.

+- **Shadows of Sindal:** Prince Richter Grehai claims to be the legitimate heir to the Sindalian throne, the Grehai Movement is a gathering of well-meaning but not-very-competent followers who aim to deter Aslan expansion into the Trojan Reach.

+- A hidden enclave of the Cult of the Traveller was found recently on Byrni.
+The security forces tried to take them into custody, but the cultists turned it into a bloodbath.
+Apparently they laugh and sing as they kill...

 Things to find in a Space Bazaar
 --------------------------------